OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Gathering-IP-Information.md

 2. GNS3 represents the outside connection as a red or green dot attached to the GNS3 object and a text identifier like ``e0``.
 <br>

 3. Inside the guest GNS3 object, Interface names vary by OS vendor and by the type of technology, like ethernet, that the interface supports.
 Typically names are a few letters (2-6) followed by a number especially when there is more than one of the same type of interface.
-CAUTION: Rarely do the numbers on this inside match numbers on the outside.
+CAUTION: Rarely do the NIC numbers on the inside match NIC numbers on the outside.
 For example ``e0`` in GNS3 might be:
      - Ubuntu (Linux):`ens160`
      - VyOS:`eth0` and `eth1`
      - Windows has "helpful" names: `Ethernet Card (1)`
 <br>

-4. Many network systems have two representation of network configurations.
+4. Many network systems have two representations of network configurations.
 The most fundamental is the resultant or current configuration.
 In Ubuntu-GUI-1 open a terminal window (AKA CLI or bash shell) and issue the commands ``ip address`` and ``ip route``.
 These commands output a lot of data about the current network configuration.

 5. In modern linux' the "Network Manager" application is used to configure the network cards and can show the same fundamental information.
 Run the command ``nmcli`` on the Ubuntu-GUI-1 and note the similarities and differences.
 <br>